The Facts for Property Managers, Home Owners and Landlords

 Pool safety certificates for non-shared pools are valid for 2 years from date of issue and for shared pools, they are valid for 1 year from date of issue.
 Only a pool safety inspector licenced by QBCC can issue a pool safety certificate.
 If a pool safety inspector is not satisfied a pool is compliant, a ‘Form 26 – Pool safety non-conformity notice’ will be issued – with details of the work needed to be make it comply.
 Once this work is carried out, a pool barrier re-inspection is required.

-Please note, this service is only available in South East Queensland and now the greater Cairns, Townsville and Mackay regions.
+Please note, this service is available in South East Queensland and now the greater Cairns, Townsville and Mackay regions.